Learn all about Civil Service Personal Statements, Statements of Suitability & Behaviour Statements.

 Use headings for your paragraphs and set yourself the discipline of spending only a hundred words on each point for example.

 When you have a first draft, you are still likely to have exceeded the word limit – and this is a good thing.
 Now you have enough material to be discerning.
-Cross out all the statements that feel weak or unimportant until you are down to the most powerful ideas.
+Cross out all the parts that feel weak or unimportant until you are down to the most powerful ideas.

 Creating a Personal Statement for Senior Leadership Posts